Silwan: British Mandate

 In the twentieth century, Silwan grew northward towards Jerusalem, expanding from a small farming village into an urban neighborhood.
 Modern Arab Silwan encompasses Old Silwan (generally to the south), the Yemenite village (to the north), and the once-vacant land between.
 Today Silwan follows the ridge of the southern peak of the Mount of Olives to the east of the Kidron Valley, from the ridge west of the Ophel up to the southern wall of the Temple Mount/Haram al-Sharif.

 In the 1945 statistics the population of Silwan was 3,820; 3,680 Muslims and 140 Christians, with a total of 5,421 dunams of land according to an official land and population survey.
 Of this, Arabs used 58 dunams for plantations and irrigable land and 2,498 for cereals, while Jews used 51 for cereals.
 A total of 172 dunams were classified as built-up (urban) land.

-Jordanian period
+The United Nations 1947 partition plan for Palestine included Silwan together with Jerusalem and Bethlehem in an international Corpus Separatum.
+Benny Morris wrote that the Israel's supporters rejoiced at the passage of the plan, while the Arab delegations walked out.
+However, both countries refused the full plan, but were initially willing to consider a smaller level of internationalization.
+After the 1948–1949 war, the area was divided between Israel and Jordan along the 1949 armistice line.
+More limited offers of internationalization were discussed informally, but agreement was never reached.

+Jordan

 After the 1948 Arab–Israeli War, Silwan came under Jordanian administration along with the rest of the West Bank, and land there owned by Jews was managed by the Jordanian Custodian of Enemy Property.
+Jordan annexed the area in stages after capturing it.
+Most countries did not accept annexation by Jordan.
+Silwan was annexed to the Jordanian municipality of Jerusalem in 1961.
 It remained under Jordanian rule until 1967, when Israel captured the Old City and surrounding region.
 Until then, the village had delegates in the Jerusalem City Council.